NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

-If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute one of the following commands to flash the UEFI firmware.
+If you are planning to boot a UEFI-bootable Linux distribution from external media, such as a USB drive, place the Jetson AGX Xavier Developer Kit in Recovery Mode and execute the following command with the appropriate configuration to flash the UEFI firmware.
 Otherwise, please refer to the section “Booting L4T with mainline Linux."

-To boot Linux with Device-Tree by default execute:

-    $ sudo ./flash.sh jetson-xavier-uefi-min external

-To boot Linux with ACPI by default execute:

-    $ sudo ./flash.sh jetson-xavier-uefi-acpi-min external
+    $ sudo ./flash.sh <config> external

+Where <config> is:
+ - jetson-xavier-uefi-min               For Jetson AGX Xavier with Device-Tree
+ - jetson-xavier-uefi-acpi-min          For Jetson AGX Xavier with ACPI
+ - jetson-xavier-nx-uefi-devkit         For Jetson Xavier NX with Device-Tree
+ - jetson-xavier-nx-uefi-acpi-devkit    For Jetson Xavier NX with ACPI

 The OS hardware description can be changed without flashing the device as well, see “Booting Linux with Device-Tree/ACPI”.

-## Booting L4T with mainline Linux
+## Booting L4T with mainline Linux (Jetson AGX Xavier only)

+Booting L4T with mainline Linux using the UEFI bootloader is currently only supported for Jetson AGX Xavier.

 Clone the Linux kernel tree: